danw-iq/danw-iq.github.io/pages/api/rdc-finance.md

     </li>

     <li>
-        <code>LocationEntityIDs</code> (Optional)  - Comma seperated list of identifiers for {{Locations}} in Entity Store.
+        <code>LocationEntityIDs</code> (Optional)  - Comma seperated list of identifiers for <a href='http://developers.iqmetrix.com/api/company-tree/#location'>Locations</a> in Entity Store.
 To determine the LocationEntityId for a store in RQ, see <a href='/api/RQ-Data-Connect/#getting-a-list-of-stores-in-rq'>Getting A List of Stores in RQ</a>
     </li>

     <li>